 Eeyore

-One look at Eeyore, and the first thing we associate with him is depression.
+One look at Eeyore and the first thing we associate with him is depression.
 The kind-hearted donkey shows signs of this disorder.
 Despite many positive things and situations, Eeyore will always find some negative aspects.
 Researchers, however, are closer to saying that he suffers from chronic dysthymia.
 Dysthymia is defined as long-term but mild depression.

 Owl